CodeSpecialistJimmyEllis/Microsoft-Multi-University-Hackathon/README.md

 Since you were winning a job, I created a resume videogame to attempt to impress microsoft into hiring me.
 I finished the project completely but did not get a job with microsoft.

+This hackathon project was made in 24 hours.

 This project was made in Visual Studio 2006.
 This is an XNA 4.0 project.
 This is a C# project.